West Ham to hold open-top bus parade on Thursday

 Last updated on .From the section West Ham

-West Ham will celebrate their Europa Conference League triumph with an open-top bus parade around East London on Thursday evening.
+West Ham will celebrate their Europa Conference League triumph with an open-top bus parade around east London on Thursday evening.

 Jarrod Bowen scored a 90th-minute winner to secure a dramatic 2-1 win over Fiorentina in Prague on Wednesday.